Index Several Special Matrices Problems Change Language (Farsi) Source

 Square Matrix

-A matrix where the number of rows is equal to the number of columns.
+A matrix whose number of rows is equal to its number of columns.

 \(\begin{equation*} A = \begin{bmatrix} 37 & 3 \\ 5 & 23 \end{bmatrix} \end{equation*}\)